marco-cardoso/ML-News-article-classification-architecture/README.md

 # `ML News article classification infrastructure`

 In order to help journalists to write articles faster and reduce errors when choosing an article category this project was created.
-It's the entire infrastructure to make this feature to work in a production environment.
+It's the entire infrastructure to make this feature work in a production environment.
 The base model was trained using the data from the guardian website.
-The main focus of this project is the infrastructure, given the fact that the ML solution for the problem "News classification" is relativelly simple.
+The main focus of this project is the infrastructure, given the fact that the ML solution for the problem "News classification" is relatively simple.

-Currently the API is able to classify texts from the follow categories :
+Currently, the API is able to classify texts from the following categories :

 <ul>
     <li>Politics</li>